-Read an in-depth article on cochlear implants on Wikipedia information.
+Read an in-depth article on cochlear implants on Wikipedia.
 The article provides information on the history of the cochlear implant, including Adam Kissiah’s contribution to its development.

 Following is an excerpt from the Wikipedia article: